rust-lang/rust/src/doc/rustc-dev-guide/src/kinds.md

 instantiation of the parameters, for example `HashMap<i32, u32>`, would be represented by the substitution `&'tcx [tcx.types.i32, tcx.types.u32]`.

-`Subst` provides various convenience methods to instantiant substitutions given item definitions, which should generally be used rather than explicitly constructing such substitution slices.
+`Subst` provides various convenience methods to instantiate substitutions given item definitions, which should generally be used rather than explicitly constructing such substitution slices.